Easy DIY Christmas Card Holder

 Instructions

-If you’re using a ready-made picture frame instead, then you can discard the glass or perspex front and probably skip steps two and three as well.
+If you’re using a ready-made picture frame instead, then you can discard the glass or perspex front and probably skip steps the next couple of steps.

 Spray paint your frame in your chosen colour and according to the bottle’s instructions.
 We went for a metallic gold but it’s totally up to you!
 Leave to dry completely (for 24 hours).